The Bankrate promise

 - Check your credit.
 When you apply, your lender will likely perform a hard credit check to ensure that you are financially responsible and able to meet the payment terms of your new CD loan.

 - Gather the required documents.
-You’ll need to provide your personal information, financial information and desired loan details, although your bank may already have some of this on file.
+You’ll need to provide your personal information, financial information and loan details.

 - Complete your application.
 Most banks allow you to apply for a CD loan over the phone, online or at a branch.
 Once you’re approved, you could receive funds within a few days.